Medusa Society: Membership

 Throughout the 20th Century, membership of the Medusa represented "the campus sophisticate who had shown enough ingenuity to have himself 'tapped,'"—"tapping" referring to the public initiations which occurred on the Quad near the end of each spring semester.
 This public display differed greatly from those of the 19th Century Tribunal, whose clandestine ceremonies "were conducted at night with elaborate and mysterious incantations, replete with coffin, human skeleton, sacred seals, and liquid flame, [which] attracted much attention from the Hartford townsfolk."

 The initiation ceremonies became well known on campus up until the 1960s, attesting to the prestige of its members.
 In Trinity College in the Twentieth Century, it is explained that "there was occasional criticism of the Medusa's exclusiveness, and there was some dissatisfaction with the Medusa's having designated itself as the senior honorary society."

-In its present form, little is known about what membership in the Medusa is predicated on.
-New members are chosen and "tapped" on random dates throughout the academic year.

 Activity

 Prior to its dissolution, the tapping ceremony was a yearly tradition that all students looked forward to.
 Taking place in the spring before the statue of Bishop Brownell, outgoing members of the society tapped seven juniors who had especially distinguished themselves in their first three years at Trinity.
 "Originally [...] the supreme adjudicative system on campus," a gradual shift in authority to the student government ultimately led to the obsolescence of the Medusa's presence on campus after 1968.
 In the decades that followed, various attempts by students were made sporadically to revive the Medusa, each time with a new mission statement.
 The last public manifestation saw Medusa as a platform for course evaluations in 1971.

-Medusa held meetings in semi-permanent locations across Trinity's campus where its members socialized and conducted business.
-Due to the secretive nature of the organization, the locations remained unknown to most students and faculty.
-However, the most recent iteration of the society met Thursdays at 4am in Mather Hall.
-In its latest revival, the purpose of the organization is unclear.